hadmacker/asd_notes/README.md

 # Autism Spectrum Disorder Notes

+Welcome here!

-This document is a collection of links, resources, tools, and other sources discovered during personal investigation.
+This site is a collection of links, resources, tools, and other sources discovered during personal investigation into Autism Spectrum Disorder.

 # Table of Contents